 And for everyone else who wants to take the guesswork and/or animal ownership out of the equation, you can try one of these.

 Triple Creek Ranch, Montana

-Equestrian skijoring is a bit more prevalent in Montana than it is most other places in the country.
-No matter their skill level, guests at Triple Creek -- near Montana’s Western border -- can try skijoring behind a horse as one of the ranch’s all-inclusive activities (so, no extra charge if you’re already there).
+Equestrian skijoring, like equestrian everything, is a bit more prevalent in Montana than it is most other places in the country.
+No matter their skill level, guests at Triple Creek—near Montana’s western border—can try skijoring behind a horse as one of the ranch’s all-inclusive activities.

 The Resort at Paws Up, Montana

-This resort recently introduced skijoring to its guests, boasting a trail specifically designed for competitive training, resembling an obstacle course of sorts.
+This 37,000-acre resort surrounded by dense national forest land recently introduced skijoring to its guests, boasting a trail specifically designed for competitive training, resembling an obstacle course of sorts.
 Guests ages 12 and up can try an hour and a half of equestrian skijoring for $200.

 Devil’s Thumb Ranch, Colorado